LemmyNet/rfcs/text/0000-csam-filtering.md

     * For Every upload or image creation ( from local or federated ) it has to go through activated checks before it finally lands in the storage.
         + The checks has to be done before showing that post/comment/dm.

-    * If the checks failed because it returned it IS csam, it should get punished with the activated options in the admin panel.
+    * If the checks failed because it returned positive for CSAM, the user and his post/comment/dm with the options enabled in the admin panel.

     * If the checks failed because an error